drselump14/url_shortener/hiring_excercise.md

 ### Translating shortened url to fully url
-We are going to use the global secondary index from URL table on dynamoDB to find the full_url from short_url.
+We are going to use the global secondary index from URL table on DynamoDB to find the full_url from short_url.
-It can be done by using AWS dynamoDB library to query the table with the short_url match condition.
+It can be done by using AWS DynamoDB library to query the table with the short_url match condition.
 We can improve the performance by putting a memcached server to cache the query result with short_url as the key.

+### Preventing same url registration by same user
+For reducing the call to DynamoDB to check the uniqueness of full_url of each user, we use UPSERTS feature on DynamoDB.
+If the full_url is existing, then no update on its attributes and we only use the data that returned from DynamoDB.
+If the full_url doesn't exist, then we fallback to PutItem and create a new record for it.

 ### API Design
 The OpenApi spec for the service